MRes examination FAQs

 My thesis has changed and I now have a final version, do I need to submit a corrected "final" copy?

-When thesis examination is completed, all candidates will submit two hard bound copies of their finalised thesis as well as a digital copy of the thesis.
-Candidates should submit their hard bound copies to their Faculty HDR Office.
-The final digital copy of their thesis should be forwarded to email@example.com with the following form:
+When thesis examination is completed, all candidates will submit a digital copy of the thesis.
+The final digital copy of their thesis should be forwarded to firstname.lastname@example.org with the following form:

 Where will my final version of the thesis be stored?

-One hard bound copy and the digital thesis copy will be stored in Macquarie's Library collection and digital thesis repository.
-The remaining hard bound copy will be distributed to your supervisor.
+The digital thesis copy will be stored in Macquarie's Library collection and digital thesis repository.

 Do I need to apply for admission to PhD?